Get access to everything we publish when you sign up for Outside+.

-One of the most frequent questions I hear from runners who are new to the trail is, “Why am I so slow?”
+One of the most frequent questions we hear from runners who are new to the trail is, “Why am I so slow?”
 And the other is, “Will it always be this hard?”

-The short version of my response is, “It depends.”
+The short version of the answer is, “It depends.”

 If you’ve come to trail running after years spent on the roads, it’s tempting to compare your pace and performance on pavement to your trail experience.
 Not only will those negative comparisons probably leave you feeling a bit flat, but they leave out a lot of the amazing things you’re doing so well.